Translationally-Invariant Universal Quantum Hamiltonians in 1D: Universality

 \paragraph{A Local Encoding.} In order to prove that $\Huniv(N)$ can simulate all quantum Hamiltonians, we need to demonstrate that there exists a local encoding $\mathcal{E}(M)$ such that the conditions of \cref{app-sim} are satisfied.
 To this end, let {\Phi_\mathrm{idling}}

 where $L' = T_1 + L$, and where $T_1$ is the number of time steps in the $M_1$ computation.
 This is the history state up until the point that $\MPE$ begins its computation (i.e. the point at which the `idling to enhance coherence' ends).
-So, throughout the computation encoded by this computation the `physical qudits' remain in their initial state, and we can write:
+So, throughout the computation encoded by this computation the spins which encode the information about the input state remain in their initial state, and we can write:

 {\Phi_\mathrm{comp}} The rest of the history state we capture in

 such that the total history state is

 We now define the encoding $\mathcal{E}(M) = V M V^\dagger$ via the isometry